 Lingopie is suitable for both beginners and advanced learners.
 Whether you enjoy simple cartoons, intricate dramas, or fast-paced comedies, you’ll find something that resonates with you.

 How does Lingopie work?

-Lingopie offers tools to learn eight languages which are French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+Lingopie offers tools to learn eight languages which are French, German, Italian, Japanese, Korean, Portuguese, Russian, Chinese and Spanish.